How to Handle US Criminal Charges When Overseas

 Here’s another instance.
 Any US citizens traveling in foreign locations and engaging in prohibited lewd acts such as possession of child pornography and sexual activity with minors are subject to US laws and can be charged with criminal activity (the United States of America v.
 Nicholas Bredimus 234 F. Supp.
 2d 639, 2002).
 The Commerce Clause specifically includes any travel conducted for immoral and injurious reasons.

-If you’re unsure about how to deal with charges that involve multiple nations, you would want to contact a lawyer familiar with the laws of the state where you’re facing charges.
-Accordingly, if the case has been filed in Florida, you’ll get in touch with a Jacksonville criminal lawyer.
+If you’re unsure about how to deal with charges that involve multiple nations, you would want to contact a criminal lawyer in the state that you are facing those charges.
 This rule also applies to corporate entities that are subject to the state’s laws where they have registered.